wp-plugins/foxyshop/readme.txt

 The [Duplicate Posts](http://wordpress.org/extend/plugins/duplicate-post/) plugin works great for letting you quickly copy products.

 = Can I change the slug from 'products' to something else? = Sure!
-Starting in version 2.0 you can easily do this.
 Just put this code in your wp-config.php file:

-define('FOXYSHOP_PRODUCTS_SLUG','yourproductslug');
+* define('FOXYSHOP_PRODUCTS_SLUG','yourproductslug');
-define('FOXYSHOP_PRODUCT_CATEGORY_SLUG','yourproductcategoryslug');
+* define('FOXYSHOP_PRODUCT_CATEGORY_SLUG','yourproductcategoryslug');

 After making this change, be sure that you flush your permalink structure to enable the new settings.
 To do this, go to Settings / Permalinks and click "Save Changes".

 = Can I use a WordPress Framework with FoxyShop? = FoxyShop uses get_header() and some WordPress frameworks (Thesis among them) bypass these default WordPress features.
 So without customization, FoxyShop will show up unstyled for some frameworks.
 A workaround is to put a static version of your site in header.php and footer.php.

+= Do I have to use the FoxyShop datafeed? =
+If you have more than one integration that needs to use the datafeed, there's a feature in the datafeed template file which will let you load in as many third-party datafeeds as you want.
+The FoxyData will be fed to each of these each time FoxyCart sends data to your endpoint.
+If there's an error, you'll get an email with the exact error details.

+= Is QuickBooks integration available? =
+Yes!
+Check out the [ConsoliBYTE's](https://secure.consolibyte.com/saas/signup/?stage=home/focus&application=foxycart) QuickBooks connector service.
+For $10/mo they will feed your content directly into QuickBooks.

 == Screenshots ==